 2. What are the best practices for email list building?

-There are many things you can do to build your email list, whether you’re starting from scratch or already have a base to work with.
-Take these 11 steps and see the impact they can have on your subscriber count:
+There are many things you can do to build your email list, whether you’re starting from scratch or already have subscribers.
+Follow these 11 steps and see the impact they can have on your list growth:

-1. Decide on the focus of your email list
+1. Determine the focus of your email list

-2. Nail down your target audience and tone of voice
+2. Nail your target audience and tone of voice

-3. Import any existing contacts (and make sure they opt in!)
+3. Import existing contacts (and make sure they opt-in)

-5. Add a tasteful pop-up form to your website
+5. Add an enticing pop-up form to your website

 6. Promote your email list on social media channels